 Do you have goals?
-Big goals?
+Are they big goals?
 Small goals?
-Or are you wondering what is the point of goals?
-Things are so crazy I'm just trying to survive!
+Or are you wondering what the point is of goals in the first place?
+Things are so crazy that maybe you’re just trying to survive!

-Wherever you are, here's some things to consider.
+Wherever you are in your goal-setting journey, here are some things to consider.

-The other day I was reading an article about hope.
 Various medical studies have determined the value of a hopeful, positive outlook.
-Even those battling illness survive longer with emotional support and a hopeful, positive outlook.
-Studies show it reduces depression and even physical pain.
-Even our view of aging affects our wellness.
-Do we see aging as increased wisdom and experience with great value to share with others?
-We may find increased strength and energy as opposed to those who have a dismal view of aging.
+Those battling illness survive longer with emotional support and a hopeful, positive outlook than those without such an attitude.
+Studies show a positive outlook also reduces depression and physical pain.
+Even how we view our aging affects our wellness.
+Do we appreciate that aging can bring increased wisdom and experience that is of great value and can be shared with others?
+Those with that view may find increased strength and energy as opposed to those who have a dismal view of aging.

-That should come as no surprise to those familiar with this ancient proverb "a heart that is joyful does good as a curer, but a spirit that is stricken makes the bones dry" Notice not that it’s a cure all, but that it does good as a curer.
+This is no surprise to those familiar with this ancient proverb: “A heart that is joyful does good as a curer, but a spirit that is stricken makes the bones dry.”
+Notice that it’s not a cure-all, but it does good as a curer.

 Having a helpless, hopeless attitude saps one’s strength.
-Having a hopeful attitude, one where we can affect change in our life, where we believe we have some control over the outcome, invigorates and provides energy.
-Again no surprise to those familiar with another ancient proverb "have you shown yourself discouraged in the day of distress?
+Having a hopeful attitude—one where we can affect change in our life and where we believe we have some control over the outcome—invigorates and provides energy.
+Again, no surprise to those familiar with another ancient proverb: “Have you shown yourself discouraged in the day of distress?
 Your power will be scanty.”

-Just like helplessness and hopelessness are learned behaviors, so too optimism is a learned way of thinking.
-How do we do that exactly?
-That’s where goals come into the picture!
+Just like helplessness and hopelessness are learned behaviors, so too is optimism a learned way of thinking.
+How do we do that, exactly?
+That’s where goals are of great value!

 When we set reasonable goals and meet them, it contributes to an optimistic and positive way of thinking.
-We start to build a record of setting small goals and meeting them.
-We reinforce the neural pathways of the brain toward positive thinking.
+We build a record of setting small goals and reaching them, which reinforces the neural pathways of the brain toward positive thinking.

 You don't want to miss this upcoming workshop series!